lake-wg/edhoc/draft-selander-lake-traces.md

 6b e2 df 0b a9 ca 9a d1 61 0b 70 33 17 a0 78 c1
 ~~~~~~~~

-  The OSCORE master salt is computed through Expand() using the
-  Application hash algorithm, see Section 4.2 of {{I-D.ietf-lake-edhoc}}:
+The OSCORE Master Salt is computed through Expand() using the Application hash algorithm, see Section 4.2 of {{I-D.ietf-lake-edhoc}}:

     OSCORE Master Salt =
     = EDHOC-Exporter("OSCORE Master Salt", h'', salt_length)
     = EDHOC-KDF(PRK_4x3m, TH_4, "OSCORE Master Salt", h'', salt_length)
     = HKDF-Expand(PRK_4x3m, info, salt_length)

-  where salt_length is the length of the salt, and info for the OSCORE Master Salt is:
+where salt_length is the length of the OSCORE Master Salt, and info for the OSCORE Master Salt is:

     info =
     (